Make BEAUTIFUL DECOUPAGE EASTER EGGS with simple materials and in a few steps. With these tips and tricks, it is fast and easy and so much FUN!

 After having done all the eggs I was working on, I would take a break, go do something else and come back an hour later for the next round.

 Working with ModPodge is a sticky affair.
 I would wash my hands and brush regularly.
-After a glueing session of course, but also midway sometimes.
+After a gluing session, but also midway sometimes.
 Whenever my fingers would become a nuisance or the brush wouldn’t glide smoothly anymore I knew it was time for a quick rinse off.

 Decorating with White and Blue Easter Eggs

 When you have beautifully decorated Easter eggs then it isn’t hard to come up with some pretty uses for them.
-You can nestle them in a pretty bowl with torn paper, bits of straw or an a small nest.
-They will also look nice lined up on egg holders or in a egg serving dish.
+If you nestle them in pretty bowls or baskets with torn paper, bits of straw, or a small nest, they make a pretty centerpiece.
+They also make nice decorations lined up on egg holders or in an egg serving dish.

-If you attach a bit of string you can hang them from a branch (curly willow branches are used here traditionally) or in front of a window.
+If you attach a bit of string or ribbon you can hang them from a branch (curly willow branches are used here traditionally) or in front of a window.

 Please, don’t forget to pin this post to your favorite board on Pinterest to remember it and revisit it in the future!